Best Japanese Electric Toothbrush 2026: Panasonic Doltz vs Oral-B iO vs Philips Sonicare

 What Users Are Saying

-Positive: “Bought this after living in Japan for a year where everyone recommended Panasonic.
+Positive: “Bought this after years of covering the Japanese market where everyone recommended Panasonic.
 The compact head is incredible for back teeth.
 My dentist said my gum health improved in 6 months.”

 Critical: “The 10-day battery life means I have to remember to charge it mid-trip.
 Not a dealbreaker but the Sonicare going 3 weeks is way more convenient.”